-Word Aware is a fast-paced, fun and interactive workshop style day, which will leave you well equipped to start Word Aware in your schools and settings or with individual children.
-You will leave the day with lots of practical ideas on how to develop vocabulary in your school or setting.
+Word Aware is a fast-paced, fun and interactive workshop style day, which will leave you well equipped to start Word Aware in your schools or with individual children.
+You will leave the day with lots of practical ideas on how to develop vocabulary in your school.

 What Works database

 The Communication Trust worked with the Better Communication Research Programme to develop the What Works database of evidenced interventions to support children's speech, language and communication.
 What Works is endorsed by the Royal College of Speech and Language Therapists.
 It supports practitioners to deliver evidence-informed interventions and approaches to support children and young people with speech, language and communication needs.

 Elklan courses are delivered by licensed tutors across the UK.
 The evidence-informed courses are aimed at practitioners to support their knowledge about how to support children and young people's speech, language and communication.
 Elklan have also developed a range of courses for parents.